ceruleanxx/sbf-app/README.md

 - First version of the app that allows user to file upload
 - Installed feedback form and donation

+**v.1.1.0 - (28 Jul 2025)
+- Did away with repeated /town pages with the same format
+- Added application rates page to the side bar
+- Restructured the steps at the header
+- Fixed language and instructive commands for better clarity

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first